kevinrutledge/before-or-after/docs/developer-guide.md

 ---

-_This document is a living guide for developers working on Lower or Higher.
+_This document is a living guide for developers working on Before or After.
 Please update it as new features are added or modifications are made._